ibm-cloud-docs/log-analysis/tutorials/kube.md

 {:download: .download}

-# Tutorial: Managing Kubernetes cluster logs with IBM Log Analysis with LogDNA
+# Managing Kubernetes cluster logs with IBM Log Analysis with LogDNA
-{: #tutorial1}
+{: #kube}

 Use IBM Log Analysis with LogDNA to add log management capabilities to your {{site.data.keyword.Bluemix}} architecture.
 IBM Log Analysis with LogDNA is operated by LogDNA in partnership with {{site.data.keyword.IBM_notm}}.
 {:shortdesc}